The Score (band): 2014–2015: The Score EP, The Score EP 2, Where Do You Run EP, and singles

-The Score released their debut EP, The Score EP, in 2014, which features earlier songs, Dancing Shoes and Don't Wanna Wake Up.
-The EP also contained their earlier released covers of Say Something and Holy Grail (as bonus tracks), as well as no new songs, Til The Stars Burn Blue, Haunted, and This Beating Heart (and a ScoreSundays Acoustic version of Dancing Shoes, as a bonus track).
+The Score released their debut EP, The Score EP, in 2014, which features earlier songs, "Dancing Shoes" and "Don't Wanna Wake Up".
+The EP also contained their earlier released covers of "Say Something" and "Holy Grail" as bonus tracks, as well as new songs, "Til The Stars Burn Blue", "Haunted", and "This Beating Heart," and a ScoreSundays acoustic version of "Dancing Shoes".
 The Score continued to release weekly ScoreSundays throughout the year.

-The Score announce the release of their second EP, The Score EP 2, in 2015 with the lead single, Better Than One.
-The rest of their EP included then-new tracks Lost You, Fall For Me (feat Kate Lynne Logan), In The Dark, Real Life, and a remix of their song, Lost You, with Wavve Pilot.
+The Score announce the release of their second EP, The Score EP 2, in 2015 with the lead single, "Better Than One".
+The EP included tracks "Lost You", "Fall For Me", featuring Kate Lynne Logan, "In The Dark", "Real Life", and a remix of "Lost You" with Wavve Pilot.

-The duo gained recognition in early 2015, when the British supermarket chain Asda (owned by Walmart) used their single "Oh My Love" in a major advertising campaign titled "Save Money, Live Better".
+The duo gained recognition in early 2015, when the British supermarket chain Asda used their single "Oh My Love" in a major advertising campaign titled "Save Money, Live Better".
 According to Asda, part of the reason why they selected the song was because "they were unsigned and unknown".

-The song's placement in the advertisement helped The Score rise in the public eye, and "Oh My Love" reached number 43 on the UK Singles Chart in July 2015.
-That same year, the track became the most-detected song from an advertisement by the Shazam music identification service.
-The song also appeared in the 2015 film Alvin and the Chipmunks: The Road Chip.
-The Score released a single, Catching Fire, shortly after the release of Oh My Love.
+The song's placement in the advertisement helped the Score gain recognition and "Oh My Love" went to No. 43 on the UK Singles Chart in July 2015.
+In the same year, the track became the most-detected song from an advertisement on Shazam.
+The song appeared in the 2015 film Alvin and the Chipmunks: The Road Chip.
+The Score released a single, "Catching Fire", shortly after the release of Oh My Love.

-Following the success of "Oh My Love", The Score signed a record deal with Republic Records.
+After the success of "Oh My Love", the Score signed a record deal with Republic Records.
 They released their extended play, Where Do You Run, in September 2015.
-The Score released their cover of Post Malone's song White Iverson shortly after.
+The Score released their cover of Post Malone's song "White Iverson" shortly afterwards.

-2016: On And On and Unstoppable EP
+2016: "On and On" and Unstoppable EP

-On April 8, 2016, the duo released the song "Up" for the Sing Street Original Motion Picture Soundtrack.
-The duo also released the single "On and On", which was featured in the spring programming lineup for HBO.
-After announcing on social media that a new EP would be released, The Score officially released the Unstoppable EP on September 23, 2016.
+On April 8, 2016, the Score released the song "Up" for the Sing Street Original Motion Picture Soundtrack.
+The duo released the single "On and On", which was featured in the spring programming lineup for HBO.
+After announcing on social media that a new EP would be released, the Score officially released the Unstoppable EP on September 23, 2016.
 The title track was later featured in the 2017 Power Rangers film.
-In 2017, "Unstoppable" was also used as the theme song for the World Series of Poker (WSOP) main event, streamed live on ESPN2 and Poker Central beginning on July 8.
-In 2018, the song was used in advertising campaigns for the Jeep Grand Cherokee.
-Unstoppable was also used in one of Dude Perfect's videos titled "Water Bottle Flip Edition | Dude Perfect" released on July 18, 2016.
-Unstoppable also received a gold award from RIAA, making it the band's biggest hit to date.
+In 2017, "Unstoppable" was also used as the theme song for the World Series of Poker main event streamed live on ESPN2 and Poker Central beginning on July 8.
+In 2018, the song was used in advertising campaigns for Jeep Grand Cherokee.
+"Unstoppable" was also used in a Dude Perfect video titled "Water Bottle Flip Edition | Dude Perfect," which came out on July 18, 2016.
+"Unstoppable" received a gold award from RIAA, making it the band's biggest hit.